westlake-repl/Denovo-Pinal/README.md

 ### Download model weights

 We provide a script to download the pre-trained model weights, as shown below.
-Please download all files and put them in the `weight` directory, e.g., `weights/Pinal/...`
+Please download all files and put them in the `weights` directory, e.g., `weights/Pinal/...`

 ```shell